Representing Your Best Interests in Personal Injury Cases

 If you are injured due to any hazardous condition on private or public property, you may have a premises liability claim for damages as a result.
 Before moving forward, you will need an experienced premises liability attorney to fight for your interests and resolve the matter quickly, if possible.

 The Right Attorney Makes All the Difference

 Premises liability cases can be quite complicated, and involve a detailed analysis of the specific facts of each case.
-Often, premises liability cases turn on seemingly “small” facts such as the length of time a spill was on the floor, if someone alerted the landowner to the spill they just created or even simply the location of the spill.
+Often, premises liability cases turn on seemingly “small” facts such as the length of time a spill was on the floor if someone alerted the landowner to the spill they just created, or even simply the location of the spill.
 Claims need to be investigated and worked up properly very early on to increase the odds of making a legitimate, compensable legal recovery against the negligent parties.
-The insurance companies prey upon lack of early preparation in the hopes of settling legitimate claims cheaply.
+The insurance companies prey upon a lack of early preparation in the hopes of settling legitimate claims cheaply.
 Such facts are easily overlooked by an inexperienced attorney who is not well versed in premises liability cases.

 On July 1, 2015, the Bridgeport Superior Court issued a decision denying the City of Norwalk, Norwalk Parking Authority, and LAZ Parking, Ltd, LLC’s motion for summary judgment to dismiss our client’s personal injury complaint.
 Click the link above for the trial court’s decision.

 The Personal Injury Group at Maya Murphy has over two decades of experience litigating in the courts of New York and Connecticut on an array of premises liability issues.
 What sets Maya Murphy apart from other personal injury firms in the area is our commitment to excellence and our attention to detail.
 If you have been injured on the property of another, call 203-221-3100 or email contact us for a free premises liability consultation today.